chrisle/gattica/README.md

 ### 1.5.7 (29 July 2015)
   * Add some more data points for various calls.
   * Add a new end point to return the uploads for a custom data source ID.
+  * Add support for uploading data files for custom data sources.

 ### 1.5.6 (20 July 2015)
   * Add a new end point to return the custom data sources for a web property ID.